malhashemi/opencode-skills/README.md

 <details>
 <summary>Design Decisions</summary>

-### Agent-Level Tool Restrictions
+### Why Agent-Level Permissions?

-Tool restrictions are handled at the OpenCode agent level (via `opencode.json` or agent frontmatter), not at the skill level.
-This provides a clearer permission model and better alignment with OpenCode's existing system.

-Skills parse `allowed-tools` from frontmatter for spec compliance, but enforcement happens at the agent level.
+The `allowed-tools` field in skill frontmatter is parsed for Anthropic spec compliance, but **enforcement happens at the OpenCode agent level** (see [Controlling Skill Access](#controlling-skill-access)).
+This provides:

+- Clearer permission model aligned with OpenCode's existing system
+- Centralized control in `opencode.json` rather than scattered across skills
+- Flexibility to override permissions per-project or per-agent

 ### No Hot Reload

-Skills are treated as project configuration, not runtime state.
+Skills are discovered at startup and cached.
 Adding or modifying skills requires restarting OpenCode.
-This is acceptable because skills change infrequently and there's no API for runtime tool registration.
+This is acceptable because skills change infrequently and simplifies the implementation.

 </details>